Props

 There are two ways to add props to a component:

-• Say you just want to expose an existing prop on an element in your component.
-You can right-click that prop and “Link” it as a prop on the outer component. (this is explained in more detail below via the img prop)
+• Say you just want to expose an existing setting of an element in your component.
+You can right-click that setting and “Link” it as a prop on the outer component.
+Check out Allow External Access section for more details.

 • You can directly add custom props, of varying types, to your component.
 Add these from the Component Data tab in the right sidebar.
 You can specify what type it is there, such as text, image, or data. (explained below via the name prop)